iammrchetan/devops-course/README.md

 	5. Logs parsing
 	6. Code Version Control & Git
 	7. What is mvn?
+3. Code Version Control & Git
+4. What are build generation tools?
-3. Jenkins?
+5. Jenkins?
 	1. What is Jenkins?
 	2. Jenkins configuration walkthrough
 	3. What is CI/CD?
 	4. Jobs/pipeline creation?
 	5. Jenkins user Control
-4. What are artifact repositories?
+6. What are artifact repositories?
 Nexus/Jfrog?
-5. What is Vagrant?
+7. What is Vagrant?
 Why Vagrant?
-6. Docker:
+8. Docker:
 	1. What & Why Docker?
 	2. Architecture
 	3. Docker alternatives?